Notes & Sources

-The calculations of average net price for full-time undergraduates in Figures 10 and 11, as well as the calculations in online Tables 7 and 8, are a best approximation and are based on the aggregate amounts of each type of aid reported in Trends in Student Aid 2013 and on the allocation of each type of aid across institution types and between part‑time and full-time students reported in 1993, 1996, 2000, 2004, 2008, and 2012 National Postsecondary Student Aid Study (NPSAS) data.
-The distribution of aid for 2009-10 and after was modified to account for the large increase in Pell Grants in 2009-10.
-Because financial aid data for 2012-13 are not yet available, amounts for that year are estimated based on past years and information about changes in grant policies.
+The calculations of average net price for full-time undergraduates in Figures 10 and 11, as well as the calculations in online Tables 7 and 8, are a best approximation and are based on the aggregate amounts of each type of aid reported in Trends in Student Aid 2013 and on the allocation of each type of aid across institution types and between part‑time and full-time students reported in 1993, 1996, 2000, 2004, 2008, and 2012 National Postsecondary Student Aid Study (NPSAS) data when such detailed information is not available in specific program data.
+Because financial aid data for 2013‑14 are not yet available, amounts for that year are estimated based on past years.
 Total charges for public two-year students include an estimate of housing and food expenses for students not living with their parents, based on commuter room and board expenses reported by institutions when available and derived from public four-year room and board charges for earlier years in the analysis.
-The net price estimates reported here are not exactly comparable to those that appeared in 2011 because some figures have been updated.
+The net price estimates reported here are not exactly comparable to those that appeared in 2012 because some figures have been updated.

 Institutional Revenues and Expenditures

 Figures 16A–C and 17A–B are based on data from the IPEDS Delta Cost data and the IPEDS 2010-11 finance data.
-Delta data combine IPEDS data with information from the Financial Institution Shared Assessment Program database beginning in 1994.
-Further details and the entire database are available at: http://nces.ed.gov/ipeds/deltacostproject/.
+Delta data combine IPEDS data with information from the Financial Institution Shared Assessments Program database beginning in 1994.
+Further details and the entire database are available at nces.ed.gov/ipeds/deltacostproject/.
 Because Delta Cost data are not yet available for 2010-11, revenues and expenditures for that year are based on IPEDS data and calculations by the authors to match Delta Cost definitions and categories.

 Data on endowments are from the National Association of College and University Business Officers (NACUBO) and Commonfund Institute, supplemented by data from IPEDS for institutions for which NACUBO or Commonfund data are not available.
 Public university foundation endowment assets are included.